HarnoorDhingra/Critical-Care-Unit-Re-admission-Prediction-using-Machine-Learning/README.md

-# Critical Care Unit Re-admission Prediction using Machine Learning
+# Critical Care Unit Re-admission Prediction using Machine Learning on Electronic Health Records
 MIMIC-III(Medical Information Mart for Intensive Care III) dataset used.
 MIMIC is a relational database containing tables of data relating to patients who stayed within the intensive care units at Beth Israel Deaconess Medical Center.